 Elizabeth Lane

 Elizabeth Lane an Assistant Professor of Political Science a North Carolina State University.
 She earned her PhD from Michigan State University in American politics and research methods in 2019.
-Her research centers on the intersection of race, gender, and judicial behavior at the United States Supreme Court.
+Her research centers on both public opinion and judicial behavior, with a particular focus on the United States Supreme Court.
 Her work has been funded by the National Science Foundation and the American Political Science Association.
-Her research is forthcoming in the American Journal of Political Science, and has appeared in the Journal of Politics, the British Journal of Political Science, Political Research Quarterly, Political Behavior, American Politics Research, and the Journal of Law and Courts, and was featured by The London School of Economics Phelen Center Blog and Vox.
+Her research has appeared in the American Journal of Political Science, the Journal of Politics, the British Journal of Political Science, Political Research Quarterly, Political Behavior, American Politics Research, the Journal of Law and Courts, PS: Political Science, Social Science Quarterly, and was featured by The London School of Economics Phelen Center Blog and Vox.

 Website: https://elizabethalane.com/